WordPress vs Joomla vs Drupal – Which is the best CMS for you?

 - Supports online updates via the admin user interface.

 - Alerts whenever there is an update available.
 One click update is available.

 - Customization of themes and plugins is available with online file editing.

 - The WordPress core API is not very user-friendly.
 Thus the core of WordPress is difficult to change.
 Any back-end changes to a website might cause issues.

 - Though not as good as WordPress, the upkeep is getting better with rolling updates and better backwards compatibility.

 - Joomla supports upgrading the core from the backend using the Joomla update component or Update tab in the Joomla Extension Manager

-- Advanced editing of themes is possible only with offline editing or with the theme builder software.
+- Advanced editing of themes is possible only with offline editing or with the web design software.

 - The update method cannot be used in all cases in which case manual work is needed.

 - Drupal follows upgrade mechanism of Major releases (upgrades) and Minor releases (updates).